 Speaking of favourites, this is my favourite school read.
 I have two editions of this book because my original is so dog-eared and annotated you can barely read it anymore.
 It’s a brilliant story, filled with gorgeous prose and a heartwrenching story at its heart.
 One of my all-time faves.

 Another harrowing read with real wit and comedy.
 Set before the time of the equality act, The Help is all about the treatment of black women in the south.
 It’s addictive and hilarious and heartbreaking and so well-written, I felt like I was sitting in the parlour watching the women play bridge and clean devil eggs.

 And finally, a unique historical fiction focusing on a murderer that’s addicted to finding the perfect scent.
 I’ve read this book multiple times and it never fails to astound me.
 It’s ridiculous yet brilliant, dark yet enjoyable.
-The characterisation and the witty irony throughout is what make it so god in my eyes.
+The characterisation, and the witty irony throughout are what make it so good in my eyes.